 Skip to main content

 This tutorial shows you how to deploy the Red Hat AI Inference Stack for Kubernetes on CoreWeave Kubernetes Service (CKS).
 The stack provides GPU-based LLM inference using llm-d, KServe, Istio, and the Gateway API so you can run and serve models such as GPT-OSS on your CKS cluster.
-In this tutorial, you will:
+In this tutorial, you’ll:

 • Deploy the Red Hat AI Inference Stack (cert-manager, Istio, LWS operator, and KServe) on your CKS cluster.